Charge qubits in the USC regime for quantum state transfer: Coupling ratio of the light-matter interaction

-The same analysis can be extended to a system composed of two CPBs coupled to the same LC oscillator as shown in Fig.~\ref{fig01}(b).
-Following the same procedure, we obtain
+An analogous analysis can be performed to a system composed of two CPBs coupled to the same LC oscillator as shown in Fig.~\ref{model}(b).
+Following the same procedure as before, we obtain the Hamiltonian

 where $H^{\rm{cpb}}_{\ell}=4E_{C\ell} (\hat{n}_{J\ell}-n_{g\ell})^2 - E_{J\ell}\cos(\hat{\varphi}_{J\ell})$ is the Hamiltonian of the $\ell$th CPB, and again, we assume that both CPBs work on the sweet spot \ie $n_{g\ell}=0.5$.
 Here, $g_\ell$ is the coupling strength between the $\ell$-th CPB and LC oscillator, and $g_{12}$ stands for the direct coupling parameter between the two CPBs, defined as